-Nicholas Hill grew up surrounded by beautiful antique furniture, fine craftsmanship, and the quiet stories told by timeworn wood.
-As the third-generation in the antiques business, he carries on a family tradition dating back to 1946.
-Based in Dorset, Nicholas brings over 30 years of firsthand experience to every project, guided by a passion for furniture and love of harmonious interiors.
+I grew up surrounded by beautiful antique furniture.
+As the third-generation in the antiques business, I carry on a family tradition dating back to 1946.
+I brings over 30 years of first hand experience to every project, guided by a passion for furniture and a love of interiors.

-His motto is simple: take care of what’s already there.
-Whether it’s an 18th century Chippendale commode, a gilt mirror, or a contemporary piece, Nicholas focuses on preserving the original patina, charm, and spirit of each item.
+“Take care of what’s already there.
+Whether it’s an 18th century Chippendale commode, a gilt mirror, or a contemporary piece, I focus on preserving the original patina, charm, and spirit of each item.”

-Though based in Dorset, Nicholas works all over the UK—from Cornwall and the Cotswolds to London and Scotland—as well as across Europe.
-Every commission is managed with discretion, care, expertise and personal attention.
+Though based in Dorset, I work all over the UK, from Cornwall and the Cotswolds to London and Scotland, as well as across Europe.

 History

-Nicholas’s journey began in a home filled with antiques and a family steeped in the trade.
-Childhood weekends were spent exploring museums and country houses— and sometimes accompanying his grandfather, Geoffrey Hill, on buying trips outside London.
+My journey began in a home filled with antiques and a family in the trade.
+Childhood weekends were spent exploring museums and country houses, and sometimes accompanying my grandfather, Geoffrey Hill, on buying trips outside London.

 The family firm, established in 1946, became known internationally for its expertise in fine English, Russian, and Chinese furniture.
 Its clients included major museums such as the V&A, the Getty, and the Met in New York.

-Nicholas’s professional path started in London, on the King’s Road, where he learned the craft from Jeremy’s restorers, Cyrille and Ken.
+My professional path started in London, on the King’s Road, where I learnt the craft from Jeremy’s restorers, Cyrille and Ken.

-A turning point came early on: as he carefully dry stripped away old paint, as if by magic, he uncovered the original gilding on a William Kent console.
-This poignant moment sparked his love for furniture restoration and changed his career path forever.
+A turning point came early on; as they a teenager, learning to dry strip furniture; I remember my first job, uncovering the original gilding on a William Kent console.
+This poignant moment sparked a love for furniture restoration.

 FAQs